-The Making of a Carrot Cake - Potts Master Bakers
+The Making of the commercial Carrot Cake - Potts Master Bakers

 John had the privilege of having a personal guided tour of the leading baker of organic carrot cake, supplied to major supermarkets in the UK.
 It is, naturally, based in Yorkshire!
 Not only does it supply the trade, but also larger shops, restaurants and hotels.
 Quite an operation!